flolilo/better-coffee-grinder/README.rst

 - *If weighing is feasible*: Any load cell <1kg + HX711

 - *If it fits into the original button's space*: Cherry MX Green or Grey, else low profile?

+  - They do fit, but getting it mounted will be a bit more difficult.
+You have to carve the switch's case a bit and to mount it, I guess high pressure bicycle rim tape is the easiest option I have.

 - Encoder: ALPS STEC11B09